Matemwe, Zanzibar — The ideal beach break destination

 After a difficult year and before the onslaught of Christmas, my father and I were looking for a quiet interlude with some much-needed downtime and a little warm sunshine, away from the grey days of the UK.
 We found our perfect haven at Matemwe Beach House.

 While on this topic, the food was sublime.
 It was perfectly pitched for a beach holiday, as each meal was light enough to lull you into thinking you could order all three courses and remain bikini-ready, while each dish was so flavoursome and delicious it ensured all three plates were returned licked clean.
 My favourite was the lunchtime tuna sashimi with wasabi and soy dressing accompanied by a spring onion and cucumber salad, while my dad loved the barbecued rock lobster and octopus with lemon butter and rice.
+At Matemwe Beach house there is a private chef and butler service, allowing for intimate dinners around the dining table with views over the Indian ocean.
+Or if you are feeling for a more immersive dining experience, the lodge restaurant has a spectacular setting with the Indian ocean splashing against the dining deck.

 Hours were spent staring, mesmerised, from our chosen spots next to the pool at the clashing blues of the infinity pool and turquoise sea towards the island of Mnemba.
 It was hypnotic as the white-sailed dhows billowed by and the ladies in colourful kangas waded through the shallows looking for octopus.
 I applied sun cream, I read, I listened to podcasts, I took photos, I applied more sun cream, I snoozed, I swam, I chatted to my dad about everything and nothing, and it was splendid.
 I can’t remember the last time I didn’t have a ‘Things to Do’ list constantly whirring in my head and could simply check out.
 On the same theme, I did have two incredible massages during my stay – my dad didn’t partake, but he missed out!
 I had 60 minutes to work out all the aches, knots, and pains, and sink into a restful coma lulled by the whiff of lemon verbena.